-The Wentworth Police Department maintains a close working relationship with, and receives support from the Boston Police Department, the Massachusetts State Police, the Massachusetts Bay Transportation Authority, the Departments of Public Safety at Northeastern University and the Colleges of the Fenway and numerous federal law enforcement agencies.
+The Wentworth Police Department maintains a close working relationship with and receives support from the Boston Police Department, the Massachusetts State Police, the Massachusetts Bay Transportation Authority, the Departments of Public Safety at Northeastern University, the Colleges of the Fenway, and numerous federal law enforcement agencies.
 Crime information is exchanged daily, and the Communications Center constantly monitors off-campus crime and incidents occurring in and around the campus area.
 Boston Police Headquarters is located two city blocks from the front door of Wentworth's main building.
-The University does not have student organizations that are officially recognized in off campus locations.
+The University does not have student organizations that are officially recognized in off-campus locations.

-Wentworth Institute of Technology is one of five colleges located in the Fenway area of Boston that are collectively known as the Colleges of the Fenway (COF), a consortium that enhances academic and social opportunities between the students, faculty, and staff of each institution.
+Wentworth Institute of Technology is one of five colleges in the Fenway area of Boston collectively known as the Colleges of the Fenway (COF).
+This consortium enhances academic and social opportunities between each institution's students, faculty, and staff.
 Each college has separate and distinct governing bodies.
-Each college also has its' own public safety department or police department.
-Although independent of one another, there is regular communication and collaborative support between the police/public safety departments.
+Each college also has its own public safety department or police department.
+Although independent of one another, there is regular communication and collaborative support between the police and public safety departments.